dreamingOfSoy/ejandtn-website/README.md

 Having only been coding for 11 weeks, I feel this was a huge lesson in the basics of HTML and CSS, as well as advanced DOM manipulation.

-I also made an effort to refactor my Javascript to keep it dry and readable.
+I also made an effort to refactor my JavaScript to keep it dry and readable.

 E. J. Mainwaring - 15/02/2022